tpwres/teczki-polskiego-wrestlingu/content/w/adam-wong.md

 ### PpW Ewenement Wrestling (2021-2023)

 Adam Wong made his official debut at [PpW Ledwo Legalne](@/e/ppw/2021-06-12-ppw-ledwo-legalne.md).
-He adopted "Polski Smok" (Polish Dragon) gimmick heavy inspired by classic kung-fu movies from 1970s and video games.
-He was present during first years of PpW "Professional" era making numerous apperances on [PpW](@/o/ppw.md) shows.
+He adopted the "Polski Smok" (_Polish Dragon_) gimmick heavily inspired by classic kung-fu movies from 1970s, as well as fighting video games.
+He was present during the first years of PpW's professional era, making numerous apperances at [PpW](@/o/ppw.md) shows.

-Due to fast development of PpW and ongoing professionalisation of roster, especially after arrival of numerous "Prime Time Transfers" deals made by [Mister Z](@/w/mister-z.md) in 2023/2024 Adam Wong dropped down the card.
-Most propably it was caused by his lack of in-ring improvement.
+Due to fast development of PpW and ongoing professionalisation of the roster, especially after the arrival of numerous "Prime Time Transfers" following deals made by [Mister Z](@/w/mister-z.md) in 2023/2024, Adam Wong dropped down the card.
+Most likely it was caused by his lack of in-ring improvement.
 At the end of 2023 Adam Wong decided to part ways with PpW.

 ### Kombat Pro Wrestling (2024-present)

 #### Training

 Adam Wong quickly joined [Kombat Pro Wrestling](@/o/kpw.md) shortly after leaving PpW.
-He attended their training weekends and summer camp, and was spotted by public working as a part of ring crew at numerous KPW shows in 2024.
+He attended their training weekends and the 2024 summer camp, and was spotted by public working as part of ring crew at numerous KPW shows the same year.

 ## In wrestling